LNG probe-vaporizer for accurate LNG samples – The Phazer

 Figure 1 Schematic showing the boiling point and bubble curve for a two component mixture.

 LNG is a mixture of components therefore we do not have a precise boiling point.
 Figure 1 depicts a schematic representation of a bubble point curve for a two components mixture.
 The bubble point curve of a mixture shows the temperature at which the liquid starts to boil.
-Consequently the components vapor pressures determine the concentration ratios in the gas relative to the liquid.
+Consequently, the components vapor pressures determine the concentration ratios in the gas relative to the liquid.
 Based upon this principle is fractional distillation3.
-In the field this could happen in case a sample line is poorly isolated and the liquid is heated to the bubble point curve and vaporized.
-This temperature is also represented on the dew point curve, which means the vapor could condense in a different composition depending on the vapor pressures.
+In the field this could happen in case a sample line is poorly isolated, and the liquid is heated to the bubble point curve and vaporized.
+This temperature is also represented on the dew point curve, which means the vapor could condense in a different composition depending on the LNG vapor pressures.
 For LNG we would expect higher methane readings in the gas than in the liquid, for the vapor pressure of methane>ethane>propane4–6.

 Partial vaporization takes place inside the vaporizer and has the same effect as pre-vaporization.
 Incomplete boiling generates a gas with a different composition than the liquid.
 This could be caused by a bad vaporizer design, insufficient heat capacity, dead volume, or incorrect flow settings.
-During the vaporization of methane the volume expands by a factor 232 (1.013 barg at boiling point), if then immediately heated to 288K it expands by a factor 621.
+During the vaporization of methane, the volume expands by a factor 232 (1.013 barg at boiling point), if then immediately heated to 288K it expands by a factor 621.
 Pressure regulators reduce the flow depending on the output pressure.
 The increase in volume creates pressure that could stop the flow in the vaporizing pressure regulator, this situation maintains partial vaporization and heat flux upstream.

 Field study experimental details